UniMath/agda-unimath/src/foundation/apartness-relations.lagda.md

 Apartness-Relation : {l1 : Level} (l2 : Level) (A : UU l1) → UU (l1 ⊔ lsuc l2)
 Apartness-Relation l2 A =
-  Σ (A → A → UU-Prop l2) is-apartness-relation
+  Σ (A → A → Prop l2) is-apartness-relation

 module _
   {l1 l2 : Level} {A : UU l1} (R : Apartness-Relation l2 A)
   where

-  rel-Apartness-Relation : A → A → UU-Prop l2
+  rel-Apartness-Relation : A → A → Prop l2
   rel-Apartness-Relation = pr1 R

   apart-Apartness-Relation : A → A → UU l2